rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

      Each value in this column is matched totally or partially with the corresponding entry in the dicofre or zipcode files.
      This match provides information about the distrito, concelho, and freguesia. <br>
      Using the concelho, we determine the NUTS I, II, and III regions.
 If the concelho is not available because the zipcode or dicofre is too short, a partial match is performed to extract at least the NUTS I and II levels, or just the NUTS I level.
+  5. The merged and completed files are saved, while the temporary merged files alongside their temporary folder are deleted.
+Raw data files are never deleted but replaced eeverytime that the extraction scripts are executed.

 ---